pithos/pithos.github.io/index.md

 ## FAQ

-### Why the name &quot;Pithos&quot;?
+### Why the name "Pithos"?

-The original Pandora myth used the word [&quot;pithos&quot;](http://en.wikipedia.org/wiki/Pithos), which was mistranslated to &quot;box&quot;.
+The original Pandora myth used the word ["pithos"](http://en.wikipedia.org/wiki/Pithos), which was mistranslated to "box";.
 Similarly, a flash applet is a mistranslation to the Linux platform.

 ### What does Pithos mean for Pandora?